Location: St. Catherine of Siena Hall 202

 * It provides all students an introduction to the religious traditions of Western Civilization in the Development of Western Civilization course.

 * It provides all students fulfilling the two-course general requirement with a foundational course covering the basics of Catholic theology and a second course, which explores in more depth one or more of the basic themes of Catholic theology.

 * It provides majors and minors in theology with a program in biblical, systematic, historical, moral, and spiritual theology.

 Requirements for Theology Core

-Students must first study one 200-level course and then one 300-level course to satisfy the College’s Core Curriculum requirement.
+Students must first study one course from Group I (200 level) and then one course from Group II (300 level) to satisfy the College’s Core Curriculum requirement.